eed3si9n/eed3si9n.com/original/revisiting-implicits-without-the-import-tax.md

 ### feedback

 I don't claim to know this material perfectly.
 In fact, my motivation to write this up is to get more feedback for the correct knowledge.
 Please comment!
+The post is already pretty long, so I will be editing the post in-place and [push the changes to github if you want to see the history][github].